-Imaging tests and procedures (imaging of the tear ducts, computed tomography [CT], or examination of the inside of the nose with a flexible viewing tube [nasal endoscopy]) are sometimes done.
+Imaging tests and procedures (imaging of the tear ducts, computed tomography [CT] of the face and orbits, or examination of the inside of the nose with a flexible viewing tube [nasal endoscopy]) are sometimes done.

 Underlying disorders are treated.
 For example, doctors may give a nasal corticosteroid if allergic rhinitis is the cause.

 Doctors sometimes recommend the use of artificial tears to decrease watery eyes when dry eyes or eye surface irritation is the cause.

 In infants with blocked tear ducts Dacryostenosis Dacryostenosis is narrowing of the nasolacrimal duct, which drains tears away from the eye.
 Dacryostenosis can be present from birth (congenital) or develop after birth (acquired).
 Either type... read more , the blockage often resolves without treatment as the infant grows.
 Until the infant is about 1 year old, doctors often suggest that parents manually compress the tear sac 4 or 5 times per day to help relieve the obstruction.
 If the blockage is not relieved by the time the infant is about 1 year old, doctors may do a procedure to open the ducts.
 The infant is given a general anesthetic, and the doctor inserts a small probe into the tear duct to break through the blockage.

 In children with blocked tear ducts, doctors may first try probing the tear duct.
 If blockage persists, doctors may need to insert a small plastic tube through the tear duct for a few months to keep a drainage pathway open.